 Marriage is a life-changing event—or is it?
 How much really changes after the big day?
-To find out, we caught up with two licensed marriage and family therapists, Melody Li and Dr. Victoria Raymond, and asked them to dish on the elements of a relationship that typically do and do not change after you say "I do."
+To find out, we caught up with two licensed marriage and family therapists, Melody Li and Dr. Victoria Raymond of Lotus Counseling Center, and asked them to dish on the elements of a relationship that typically do and do not change after you say "I do."
 Here's what to expect.

 May Change: The Butterflies

 As you settle into the routine of married life, you may find you're less heart-eyes emoji and more straight-line-mouth emoji.
 That's okay!
 As a romantic relationship goes on, the brain produces less of that feel-good hormone that made everything about him so cute a year ago.
 "Couples that don't understand this may falsely believe that this drop means their relationship is in trouble," says Li.
 "In my office, it sounds like, 'I love you but I'm not in love with you,' 'Our chemistry is over,' or, 'I'm not attracted to you like I used to be.'
 But the truth is, it's just part of your evolution as a couple."
 Li recommends taking Gary Chapman's Love Languages quiz to really understand how your partner receives love, and then consciously find ways to consistently fill each other's "love tanks."

 Ready for a dose of realness?
 Marriage doesn't make your relationship better.
 It just makes it different.
 "Many couples get married hoping that their existing arguments will cease to exist," says Raymond.
 "And while the honeymoon period is real, the disagreements won't just disappear for good.
 Marriage won't fix existing problems."
 Raymond points out that there are many difficult conversations around money, sex, and family that often come up during the first year of marriage.
 You'll need solid, respectful foundation to get through them.